opentofu/opentofu/docs/state_encryption.md

 }
 ```

-However, the presence of the `encryption` block alone does not enable encryption because the user must explicitly specify what key and method to use.
+The mere presence of the `encryption` block alone should not enable encryption because the user should explicitly specify what key and method to use.
 The implementation should warn the user if the encryption block is present but has no configuration.

 The encryption relies on an encryption key, or a composite encryption key, which the user can provide directly or via a key management system.
-Generally, the user is responsible for keeping this key safe and follow disaster recovery best practices.
-OpenTofu is a read-only consumer for the key the user provided and will not perform tasks like key rotation.

-Therefore, the user must fill out this block with the settings described below.
-As a first step, the user must specify one or more key providers.
+The user must provide at least one `key_provider` block with the settings described below.
 These key providers serve the purpose of creating or providing the encryption key.
 For example, the user could hard-code a static key named foo:

 ```hcl2
 terraform {